-- 1. Write C programs that uses recursive function to: - i) Compute factorial of a given number - ii) Solve the towers of Hanoi problem. - 2.
-Write C programs to implement the following search algorithms: - i) Linear Search ii) Binary Search iii) Fibonacci Search.
-3. Write C programs to implement the following sorting algorithms:
+- Write a C++ programs to implement the following search algorithms: i) Linear Search ii) Binary Search - 2.Write a C++ programs to implement the following sorting algorithms: i) Bubble Sort ii) Insertion Sort iii) Selection Sort. - 3.Write a C++ programs to implement the following sorting algorithms i) Merge Sort ii) Quick Sort. - 4.Write a C++ programs that implement the following data structures using arrays:i) Stack ii) Queue. - 5.
+Write a C++ programs to Implement of Circular Queue using Arrays - 6.
+Write a C++ programs to Evaluate of postfix expression. - 7.Write a C++ programs to implement the following types of Lists - i) Singly linked list iii) Doubly linked list. - 8..
+Write a C++ $\,$ program to perform the following operations - i)insert an element into a binary search tree. - ii)Delete an element from a binary search tree. - iii) Search for a key element in a binary search tree. - iv) Tree Traversals - 9.
+Write a C++ programs for the implementation of BFS for a given graph.

-- i) Bubble Sort ii) Insertion Sort iii) Selection Sort. - 4.
-Write C programs to implement the following sorting algorithms - i) Merge Sort ii) Quick Sort. - 5.
-Write C programs to implement the following types of Lists - i) Singly linked list ii) Circular Linked list iii) Doubly linked list. - 6.
-Write C programs that implement the following data structures using arrays: - i) Stack ii) Queue. - 7.
-Write C programs to implement the following Stack applications - ii) Evaluations of postfix expression. i) Factorial - 8.
-Write C programs to implement the following data structures using Lists - i) Stack ii) Queue. - 9.
-Write C program to implement the following types of queues - i) Priority Queue ii) Circular Queue. - 10.
-Write a C program to implement binary tree using arrays and to perform binary tree traversals - ii) post-order iii) pre-order. i) in-order - 11.
-Write a C program to perform the following operations using linked lists: - i)insert an element into a binary search tree. - ii)Delete an element from a binary search tree. - iii) Search for a key element in a binary search tree. - 12.
-Write C programs for the implementation of BFS and DFS for a given graph. - 13.
-Write a C program for the implementation of Prim's algorithm to obtain the minimum cost spanning tree from a connected undirected graph.
+10. Write a C++ programs for the implementation of DFS for a given graph.

-14. Write a C program to implement Dijkstra's algorithm for the single source shortest path problem.
+11. Write a C++ program for the implementation of Prim's algorithm to obtain the minimum cost spanning tree from a connected undirected graph.

-- 1.G A V PAI, "Data Structures and Algorithms, Concepts, Techniques and Applications", Volume-1, 1st Edition, TataMcGraw-Hill, 2008. - 2.Richard F. Gilberg & Behrouz A. Forouzan, "Data Structures, A Pseudo code Approach with C", 2nd Edition, CengageLearning India Edition, 2007.
+12. Write a C++ program to implement Dijkstra's algorithm for the single source shortest path problem.

-Subject Code Subject Name L T P C R19BSH-MC2101 ESSENCE OF INDIAN TRADITIONAL KNOWLEDGE 3 0 0 0
+- 1. G A V PAI, "Data Structures and Algorithms, Concepts, Techniques and Applications", Volume-1, 1st Edition, TataMcGraw-Hill, 2008. - 2.
+Richard F. Gilberg& Behrouz A. Forouzan, "Data Structures, A Pseudo code Approach with C", 2nd Edition, CengageLearning India Edition, 2007.

-To facilitate the students with the concepts of Indian traditional knowledge and to make them understand the Importance of roots of knowledge system.
+Subject Code Subject Name L Τ P С R19BSH-MC2101 Essence of Indian Traditional Knowledge 3 0 0

-- The course aim of the importing basic principle of third process reasoning and inference sustainability is at the course of Indian traditional knowledge system - To understand the legal framework and traditional knowledge and biological diversity act 2002 and geographical indication act 2003. - The courses focus on traditional knowledge and intellectual property mechanism of traditional knowledge and protection. - To know the student traditional knowledge in different sector.
+- Facilitate the students with the concepts of Indian traditional knowledge and to make them understand the importance of roots of knowledge system.(L2) - Importing basic principle of thought process reasoning and inference sustainability of Indian traditional knowledge system(L2) - Comprehend the legal framework, traditional knowledge, biological diversity act 2002 and geographical indication act 2003.(L3) - Focus on traditional knowledge and intellectual property mechanism - Analyze traditional knowledge in various sectors(L3)